Can I Lay Laminate Flooring Over Tile? Here's What You Need to Know

 3. Vacuum Edges and Corners: Use a vacuum cleaner attachment to reach edges and corners where dirt tends to accumulate.

-4. Wet Mop Using Warm Water and Mild Detergent: Mop thoroughly but avoid soaking the tiles excessively.
+4. Wet Mop Using Warm Water and Mild Detergent: Mop thoroughly but avoid excessive soaking of the tiles.

-5. Rinse Well: Follow up with clean water rinses until no soap remains on the surface.
+5. Rinse Well: Rinse with clean water until no soap remains on the surface.

-6. Allow to Dry Completely: Let the floor dry naturally or use fans to speed up drying time.
+6. Allow to Dry Completely: Let the floor air dry or use fans to expedite the drying process.

 Repairing Damages Prior to Installation

-Address any damages in the tile surface before proceeding with laminate installation:
+Address any damage to the tile surface before proceeding with the laminate installation:

 • Mix Tile Adhesive According to Manufacturer’s Instructions